 Other temporary problems you may experience in the postoperative period include stiffness of the jaws, chafing around the corners of your lips, facial bruising, and blood oozing from the extraction sites.
 The postoperative instruction sheet we will provide should answer many of the questions related to these more common concerns.
 If not, don’t hesitate to call the office.

 What Are Dry Sockets?

-Dry sockets continue to be the most common problem people experience following wisdom tooth surgery.
+Dry sockets continue to be a problem people experience following wisdom tooth surgery.
 They arise due to premature loss of a blood clot in the empty tooth socket and affect approximately one out of five patients.
 This seems to occur with greater frequency in people who smoke or are taking birth control pills.
-While both jaws can be affected, they usually occur in the lower jaw on the third to fifth day.
+While both jaws can be affected, they usually occur in the lower jaw on the seventh day.
 They cause a deep, dull, continuous aching on the affected side(s).
 Patients may first notice the pain starting in the ear radiating down towards the chin.
 It frequently begins in the middle of the night, and the Motrin medication usually doesn’t help.
 Treatment involves placing a medicated dressing in the empty tooth socket.
 This will help decrease the pain and protect the socket from food particles.
 The effectiveness in alleviating the pain lasts for 24-48 hours and usually will require dressing changes every day or two for five to seven days.
 Dressings usually are removed when you have been pain free for 2-3 days.
 The dressing doesn’t aid in healing.
 The only reason to place a dressing is for pain control.
 If Motrin (ibuprofen) is controlling the pain, the socket will heal without a dressing.
 An irrigation device can be given to you to help keep food particles from lodging in the extraction site following removal of the dressing.

 What Does It Cost – – -And Will My Insurance Cover It?